 Summer Camp Q & A

 How do I register?
-In ShredReg a deposit of 50% camp tuition will hold your spot.
-Once registration opens on April 19th select from the drop down menu under “Add-ons” to register your athlete in the desired camp session.
+In TeamSnap once registration opens.
+A $200 nonrefundable deposit will hold your spot.
 Space is limited and first come, first served.
 Occasionally, camps fill up on the first day of registration and a waitlist is created.
 The waitlist will be used to backfill any resulting opening of an athlete whose summer plans change.
 Cancellations are accepted until 45 days prior to start of a camp session.

 How much does it cost?
 SPAC Summer camp sessions are priced at-cost whereby we aim to just cover the expense of operating at Mt.
 Hood.
 Your camp tuition pays for coaching stipend, team lodging & food (overnight camps), daily lift tickets and training lane space for our athletes etc.

 Day Camp (4 days) – $1000